-It is possible to assign and setup assignation for multiple parameters for to a single control.
+It is possible to assign multiple parameters to a single control.
 This allows you to change many parameters with one fader or knob.

 - Activate "Learn" mode, select a parameter (GUI control)

 - Tweak control to assign it (optionally setup minimum and maximum)

 - Select a second parameter

 - And tweak the same control

 - Deactivate "Learn" mode